DalbergDataInsights/spph-email-report/README.md

 * config - configuration files (.json)
 * data - output folder, where visualisations and captions (in json format) are stored
 * dataset - data transformation.
 Pretty identical to CEHS' one
-* emails - skrpts to create and compile emails
+* emails - skripts to create and compile emails
 * extract - creation of visualisations and captions
 * figures - figures' pipeline